Find Affordable College Courses

 Phoenix, AZ

-Phoenix College ranked #8 on this year’s Best Allied Health Professions Schools in Arizona list.
+Phoenix College did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #8 on the list.
 Phoenix College is a moderately-sized public school located in the city of Phoenix.

 On average, allied health graduates from Phoenix College take out $7,875 in student loans while working on their degree.